Does the ISS use centripetal force?

 Setting the gravity force from the universal law of gravity equal to the required centripetal force yields the description of the orbit.
 The orbit can be expressed in terms of the acceleration of gravity at the orbit.
 The force of gravity in keeping an object in circular motion is an example of centripetal force.

-READ ALSO: What is the height of each member of BTS?
+READ ALSO: What is the past perfect tense of sweat?

 Which force would provide the centripetal force on a space station?